vcb-s/OKEGui/RELNOTES.md

+# v7.2.6 "The Protagonist Returns", again^3!

+- Strip configurable set of common path components (e.g. BDMV STREAM) in working & output directory path.
+- Update auto-update to check the AmusementClub fork, instead of the origin upstream.
+- The window title is still "The Protagonist Returns".

 # v7.2.5 "The Protagonist Returns", again^2!

 - If "跳过Numa检测" is set, do not set numa node when starting vspipe and encoder.